-The policy should be reviewed annually by the Head teacher, Healthy Schools Lead
+The policy should be reviewed every 2 years or if guidance changes, by the Head teacher, Healthy Schools Lead

 Pastoral team, and the governing body

 This will include evaluation of teaching and learning activities, staff training and the monitoring of food choices.
 The impact on healthy eating in school will be assessed by looking at feedback from teaching staff about behaviour and concentration of children eating a packed lunch.